IBMPredictiveAnalytics/STATS_MAKE_CASES/README.md

 ---
 Requirements
 ----
-- IBM SPSS Statistics 18 or later and the corresponding IBM SPSS Statistics-Integration Plug-in for R.
+- IBM SPSS Statistics 18 or later and the corresponding IBM SPSS Statistics-Integration Plug-in for Python.

-Note: ****Need to include after which spss version it is shipped together with product.

 ---
 Installation intructions